The Cutting Edge

 Let's Get Real!

 About one million star systems are within 400 light-years of earth.
 Earth has been sending out various electromagnetic signals strong enough to be heard by an advanced civilization at our technological level for about 80 years.
-That means if they sent a signal back 40 years ago we should be receiving it now.
+That means if they heard us 40 years ago and sent a signal back 40 years ago we should be receiving it now.
 So far nothing.
 If an advanced civilization at our technological level 400 light-years or less away has been sending out electromagnetic signals strong enough to be heard by us we should also have heard them.
 But again nothing.

 One million star systems is about 0.0004 percent of the star systems in the milky way which has about 250 BILLION star systems.
 There are about 125 million star systems within 2000 light-years of Earth (about 0.05 percent of the Milky Way).
 Searching one million star systems every 10 years it will take us 1,250 years to search those systems for advanced civilizations with electromagnetic signals strong enough to be heard.
 Unless we find a signal in the next 20-30 years we may want to invest our money in something else, like saving our planet from global warming, or in making nuclear fusion work.
 Those would seem to be much more useful investments.